 The whole journey started when I met one of my extraordinary friends in Tehran.
 Listed amongst the world’s top 20 most seasoned travelers by Men’s Fitness magazine Reza Pakravan

-He told me that there are a handful of people contacting him and ask basic to professional questions about adventure travel and to my ears it was an “opportunity” knowing we can find all pieces of the puzzle to create not just an event, series of events, or initiative, but a movement to inspire people to go exciting places!
+He told me that there are a handful of people contacting him and ask basic to professional questions about adventure travel and to my ears it was an “opportunity” knowing we can find all pieces of the puzzle to create not just an event, series of events, or initiative, but a movement to inspire people to go to exciting places!

 Reza and I planned an operational plan which later Celin advertising agency and Event box, our first partners helped us make it happen.
-During almost three months of working with Reza, I learned great entrepreneurs and very similar to world travelers and here is how:
+During almost three months of working with Reza, I learned great entrepreneurs and very similar to world travelers, and here is how:

+- They both work hard and don’t complain.
 For entrepreneurs and professional traveler, working hard and taking responsibility go hand in hand.
 I can attest to this firsthand: from late nights cranking with my team to endless afternoons of tough negotiating, staying energized while working long hours (some of which can be tumultuous and unrewarding) is just a part of the job.
-I quickly learned in both traveling and startup life if you’re not excited by the work, you won't be fueled by the thrill of it.
-Professional travelers and entrepreneurs both feed off the excitement and work hard.
+I quickly learned in both traveling and startup life if you’re not excited by the work, the thrill of it won’t

+- 2. They both are not afraid of failure.
 This falls into the category of the points that I made in one of my first blog posts, The Secret To Success | What I Learned From John Wooden.
 When I was watching Reza Pakravan’s Kapp to Cape, about his expedition, as he attempted to set the World Record for the Fastest Bicycle Journey from Nordkapp in the Arctic Circle to Cape Town in South Africa.
 During the expedition, there were times that you could see he thought he has failed, but NO, it didn’t matter, he kept going.
 It’s exactly like this when it comes to creating a movement or a company.
 As Beth Brooke-Marciniak gracefully says, “It’s not the winning that teaches you how to be resilient.
 It’s the setback.
 It’s the loss.”

-Fans, customers, teams--winning is rarely a solo effort, so knowing where to give credit when it’s due is key.
+- They both take care of those who follow them.
+Fans, customers, teams–winning is rarely a solo effort, so knowing where to give credit when it’s due is critical.

+- When competition is a healthy motivator.
 Competition may not motivate everyone, but I’ve found that the pressure of others’ excellence can be the nudge needed to excel even further.
 My fellow adventurers are the perfect example of how a bit of healthy competition can inspire greatness.
-When they skated harder, so did I. In the office, it’s really not all that different.
-The possibility of being the next big thing is as exciting -- and motivating -- as completing an expedition.
+When they skated harder, so did I. In the office, it’s not all that different.
+The possibility of being the next big thing is as exciting — and motivating — as completing an expedition.

-Whether you are in an expedition or aggressive growth goals, learning to never hesitate when it comes to overcoming obstacles, is important.
+- They both push through obstacles.
+Whether you are in an expedition or aggressive growth goals, learning never to hesitate when it comes to overcoming obstacles, is essential.
 In adventure traveling and business, you must forcibly push right through no matter what.
 With both adventurers and entrepreneurship, there’s beauty in the triumph.

 To distill it down further, being a successful adventurer or entrepreneur is all about persistence.
 It’s about striving to be the best day after day.
 Said simply by Hall of Fame tennis star Billie Jean King, “Champions keep playing until they get it right.”